Tests for small cell lung cancer

 The transducer can be pointed in different directions to look at lymph nodes and other structures in the mediastinum (the area between the lungs).
-If suspicious areas (such as enlarged lymph nodes) are seen on the ultrasound, a hollow needle can be passed through the bronchoscope to get biopsy samples of them.
-The samples are then sent to a lab to be looked at under a microscope.
+If suspicious areas such as enlarged lymph nodes are seen on the ultrasound, a hollow needle can be passed through the bronchoscope to get biopsy samples of them.
+The samples are then sent to a lab to be looked at with a microscope.

 Endoscopic esophageal ultrasound

-This technique is similar to endobronchial ultrasound, except the doctor passes an endoscope (a lighted, flexible scope) down the throat and into the esophagus (the tube connecting the throat to the stomach).
+This test is like endobronchial ultrasound, except the doctor passes an endoscope (a lighted, flexible scope) down the throat and into the esophagus (the tube connecting the throat to the stomach).
 This is done with numbing medicine (local anesthesia) and light sedation.

-The esophagus lies just behind the windpipe and is close to some lymph nodes inside the chest to which lung cancer may spread.
-Ultrasound images taken from inside the esophagus can help find large lymph nodes inside the chest that might contain lung cancer.
+The esophagus is just behind the windpipe and is close to some lymph nodes inside the chest to which lung cancer may spread.
+As with endobronchial ultrasound, the transducer can be pointed in different directions to look at lymph nodes and other structures inside the chest that might contain lung cancer.
 If enlarged lymph nodes are seen on the ultrasound, a hollow needle can be passed through the endoscope to get biopsy samples of them.
 The samples are then sent to a lab to be looked at under a microscope.

 Mediastinoscopy and mediastinotomy

 These procedures may be done to look more directly at and get samples from the structures in the mediastinum (the area between the lungs).
-They are done in an operating room while you are under general anesthesia (in a deep sleep).
+They are done in an operating room by a surgeon while you are under general anesthesia (in a deep sleep).
 The main difference between the two is in the location and size of the incision.
-These tests are not often used for cases of small cell lung cancer.
-They are much more useful in staging non-small cell lung cancer.

 Mediastinoscopy: A small cut is made in the front of the neck and a thin, hollow, lighted tube is inserted behind the sternum (breast bone) and in front of the windpipe to look at the area.
-Special instruments can be passed through this tube to take tissue samples from the lymph nodes along the windpipe and the major bronchial tube areas.
-Looking at the samples under a microscope can show whether cancer cells are present.
+Instruments can be passed through this tube to take tissue samples from the lymph nodes along the windpipe and the major bronchial tube areas.
+Looking at the samples under a microscope can show if they contain cancer cells.

 Mediastinotomy: The surgeon makes a slightly larger incision (usually about 2 inches long) between the second and third ribs next to the breast bone.
-This allows the surgeon to reach lymph nodes that cannot be reached by mediastinoscopy.
+This lets the surgeon reach some lymph nodes that cannot be reached by mediastinoscopy.

-This procedure can be done to find out if cancer has spread to the space between the lungs and the chest wall, or to the linings of these spaces.
+This procedure can be done to find out if cancer has spread to the spaces between the lungs and the chest wall, or to the linings of these spaces (called pleura).
 It can also be used to sample tumors on the outer parts of the lungs as well as nearby lymph nodes and fluid, and to assess whether a tumor is growing into nearby tissues or organs.
-This procedure is not often done just to diagnose lung cancer, unless other tests such as needle biopsies are unable to get sufficient samples for the diagnosis.
-It may be done to see if the cancer has spread to the pleura (the membrane around the lung).
+This procedure is not often done just to diagnose lung cancer, unless other tests such as needle biopsies are unable to get enough samples for the diagnosis.

 Bone marrow aspiration and biopsy